redhat-performance/badfish/README.md

 python setup.py install --prefix ~/.local
 ```
 NOTE:

 * This will allow Badfish to be called from the terminal via the ```badfish``` command
+* This is ideal for a non-root user, otherwise you'll get badfish in `/root/.local/bin/badfish` for example.

 ### Badfish Standalone Script
 ```